Every Drop Matters

 Indoor Water Conservation Information

 We spend a lot of time indoors, so efforts we make to save water indoors can have a large cumulative effect.
-You can decrease your indoor water use and your water bill by: 1) reducing water waste, 2) updating appliances, and 3) fixing leaks.
+You can decrease your indoor water use by: 1) reducing water waste, 2) updating appliances, and 3) fixing leaks.

 To learn more, visit our Indoor Water Conservation webpage.